 Perhaps one of the most difficult perils to measure is wildfire.
 This is because, by its nature, wildfire is incredibly data-intensive and the risk profile can vary widely, even within the same locale.
 In a 2022 report, the UN Environment Programme forecasts a global increase of extreme fires of up to 14% by 2030, 30% by the end of 2050 and 50% by the end of the century.

 What natural disasters of this type require, then, is location-level data that in risk assessment can make a considerable difference between total loss, partial loss and zero loss.
-To address this, RMS released its US Wildfire HD Model in 2019, built to that make fire spread; ember accumulation and smoke dispersion are difficult metrics to quantify.
+To address this, RMS released its US Wildfire HD Model in 2019, built to capture the complex behaviours that make fire spread; ember accumulation and smoke dispersion are difficult metrics to quantify.
 By encompassing surface fuels, topography, weather conditions, moisture and fire suppression measures, the model has been able to simulate over 72 million wildfires across the US and can be adapted to other locations accordingly.

 Better insight to better understand climate change impact